Do you plan to transfer to a four year college or university?

 Contact the admissions offices at transfer schools and visit the campus.

-Bring a copy of your transcripts when you visit the campus.
+Bring a copy of your unofficial transcript(s) from any colleges you have attended when you visit the campus.

 Become familiar with the general education requirements for the transfer school and whether MTA is accepted there.